piisa/piisa/README.md

 ## Who are we

-We are a team of privacy enthusiasts who are interested in improving de-identification across multiple domains.
+We are a team of privacy enthusiasts who are interested in improving PII management across multiple domains.
 - [Read our blog posts](https://privacyprotection.substack.com/).
 - Current contributors to this codebase:
   - [@paulovn](https://github.com/paulovn)